vinay-jain-1/classifier-performance/README.md

 Seven models were put through the ringer and have their hyperparameters tweaked to get the best training time, training score and test score. <p>
 RandomizedSearchCV was used with cross validation fold of 3 and with 3 iterations.
 <p>
-After several iterations, these were the hyperparameters and their values chosen for each model: <b>
+After several iterations, these were the hyperparameters and their values chosen for each model:<br>
 ![]( https://github.com/vinay-jain-1/classifier-performance/blob/main/images/Hyperparameters.png )<br>

-For